fidian/presentations/signs-signals-and-codes-merit-badge/index.md

 <!-- .slide: data-background="morse-code-tree.png" data-background-size="contain" -->

+---

+## American Sign Language
+### Requirement 3b

 ----

-## Codes (Part 2)

-3b.
-Describe what American Sign Language (ASL) is and how it is used today.
+3b: Describe what American Sign Language (ASL) is and how it is used today.
 Spell your first name using American Sign Language.
 Send or receive a message of six to 10 words using ASL.

 ----